Batch analytics

 CURRENT_DATE := INPUT(DATE),

-TABLES.CUSTOMERS_HISTORY := EXTERNAL_COLUMNS(
+TABLES.CUSTOMERS_HISTORY := INLINE_COLUMNS(

-customer_id BIGINT#CUSTOMERS BOUND TO CUSTOMER_ID,
+customer_id BIGINT#CUSTOMERS BIND TO CUSTOMER_ID,

 country_code VARCHAR(2),